-Walleye are some pretty tasty fish, and they are one of the most popular fish for anglers to go for during the winter months.
-They taste great, they aren’t too large, and aren’t too hard to catch.
+Ice fishing for Walleye isn’t as hard as you think, Walleye are some pretty tasty fish, and they are one of the most popular fish for anglers to go for during the winter months.
+They aren’t too large, and aren’t too hard to catch.

 That being said, you still need to use the right equipment and ice fishing techniques to bag a few walleyes on your next ice fishing trip.
 Today we want to go over some tips and advice on how to ice fish for walleyes.